San Tropez (song): Recording

 While Roger Waters plays the acoustic guitar as well as his usual bass, "San Tropez" does include a short slide guitar solo from guitarist David Gilmour and an extended piano solo by keyboardist Richard Wright at the end.

 Reception

 In a review for the Meddle album, Jean-Charles Costa of Rolling Stone described "San Tropez", along with "A Pillow of Winds", as an "ozone ballad".
 He further described the two as "pleasant little acoustic numbers hovering over a bizarre back-drop of weird sounds."
 Classic Rock Review described "San Tropez" as "a jazz-inflected pop song with a shuffle tempo."
 They went on further saying "[San Tropez] adds another diverse dimension to the album with its easy-going crooner-like melody and atmosphere."
+This song was one of several to be considered for the band's 2001 greatest hits album, Echoes: The Best of Pink Floyd, but it was ultimately not included.